cancerberoSgx/yamat/README.md

-# yamat: yet another mono-repo administration tool
+# yamat: Yet Another Monorepo Administration Tool

 Tired of the complexities of lerna, rush or yarn workspaces ?
 This tool solves the problem of mono repos (multiple packages in the same repository) with a very straightforward solution.